NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

         ).get_parameter_value().string_value
 ```

-The niryo conveyor belt has an ID of 9 by default.
-The id is nevertheless set as a parameter to be able to use another conveyor belt if needed in a future implementation.
+The niryo conveyor belt has an ID of 9 by default, which corresponds to its position in the TTL bus.
+The id is besides set as a parameter to be able to use another conveyor belt if needed in a future implementation.

 The speed parameter describes the percentage of the conveyor belt max speed.
 I decided to set it by 60% by default because after some tests, I found that higher speeds were not stable enough for the robot to pick and place the vials.